datavana/graphim/README.md

 The notebooks, data and lib folders are mounted into the Jupyter environment.
-You can access data by going up one folder:
+You can place your image samples in the data folder.
+Access them from a notebook by going up one folder:
 ```
 image_path = "../data/memesgerman/images/msg10.png"
 ```

-You can import scripts directly from the libs folder:
+In the notebooks, You can import scripts directly from the libs folder:
 ```
 from settings import *
 ```